zopencommunity/meta/README.md

 - `ZOPEN_DEPS`: a space-separated list of all software dependencies this package has.

 To help guage the health of the port, a `zopen_check_results()` function can be provided inside the buildenv.
-This function should process the test results and emit a report of the failures vs total number of tests to stdout as in the following format:
+This function should process the test results and emit a report of the failures vs total number of tests to stdout as in the following format: failures|totalTests.

+Example:
 ```
 failures=# count failures
 totalTests=# count total tests